Global well-posedness of the two-dimensional stochastic viscous nonlinear wave equations: Introduction

 such that under this scaling symmetry, the homogeneous Sobolev norm on $\R^2$ remains invariant.
 While there is no scaling symmetry on $\T^2$, the scaling critical regularity $s_{\text{scaling}}$ still plays an important role in studying nonlinear partial differential equations in the periodic setting, especially for dispersive equations.
 Namely, in both periodic and non-periodic settings, a dispersive equation is usually well-posed in $H^s$ for $s > s_{\text{scaling}}$ and is usually ill-posed in $H^s$ for $s < s_{\text{scaling}}$.
 On the one hand, there is a good local well-posedness theory for dispersive equations above the scaling regularities (see \cite{BOP2, Oh, Poc17} for the references therein).
 Moreover, we show in this paper that vNLW \eqref{vNLW1} is locally well-posed in $H^s(\T^2)$ for all $s \geq s_{\text{crit}}$ (with a strict inequality when $p = 3$), where $s_{\text{crit}}$ is defined by

 \noi for a given $p > 1$.
 See Appendix \ref{SEC:LWP3}.
 Here, the second regularity restriction 0 is required to make sense of powers of $u$.
 On the other hand, many dispersive equations are known to be ill-posed below the scaling critical regularity.
 Among these ill-posedness results, many of them are in the form of {\it norm inflation} (see \cite{CCT, BT08, CK, Kish19, Oh, OW, CP, Oka, Tz, OOTz, FO}), which is a stronger notion of ill-posedness.
-More precisely, norm inflation of the wave equation in $\H^s(\R^d) = H^s(\R^d) \times H^{s-1}(\R^d)$, for example, states the following: for any $\eps > 0$, there exists a solution $u$ to \eqref{NLW} and $t \in (0,\eps)$ such that

 In \cite{KC1}, Kuan-\v{C}ani\'{c} proved norm inflation for vNLW \eqref{vNLW1} in $\H^s(\R^d)$ for $0 < s < s_{\text{scaling}}$ and any odd integers $p \geq 3$.
 Moreover, they pointed out that the viscous term has the potential to slow down the growth of the $H^s$ norm, i.e. to slow down the speed of the norm inflation.
 For details, see \cite{KC1}.
 Also, it is of interest to see if norm inflation for vNLW holds in negative Sobolev spaces.
 See \cite{dO}.